stfc/PSyclone/doc/developer_guide/psyir_symbols.rst

 .. note:: Some symbols are still hardwired as strings inside some of the PSyIR
     nodes, but there are issues raised to replace these.

-When one wants to define a new symbol in the symbol table, in order to avoid any clashes, the recommended way is to use the `new_symbol_name` method:
+The `new_symbol_name` method is provided to avoid name clashes when defining a new symbol in the symbol table.

 .. automethod:: psyclone.psyir.symbols.SymbolTable.new_symbol_name

 However, if this variable needs to be retrieved later on, one must keep track of the symbol or the returned name.
-As this is not always feasable when accessed from different routines, there is also the option to provide a tag to uniquely identify the symbol internally (the tag is not displayed in the generated code).
+As this is not always feasible when accessed from different routines, there is also the option to provide a tag to uniquely identify the symbol internally (the tag is not displayed in the generated code).
 Therefore, to create a new symbol and associate it with a